AmandineBtto/Colmap-2-LiDAR-based-depth/README.md

 - ```--transformation_mat```
 4x4 Transformation matrix between Colmap space and LiDAR space.
-Each line must be given as float, with space between numbers.
+Each line must be given as float, with space between numbers, the decimal separator is a point.

 - ```--save```
-Can be True or False.
+Boolean.
 If True will save in the saving_dir, two .pkl files containing extrinsics and poses in Colmap and LiDAR space.

 - ```--visualization```
-Can be True or False.
+Boolean.
 If True will save two .ply files containing the cameras centers in Colmap and LiDAR space.
 It can be use to check the tran sformation matrix.

 - ```--orig_image_id```